anomaly : Detection of Anomalous Structure in Time Series Data: Bayesian Abnormal Region Detector (BARD)

 \subsection{BARD - Simulated example}

 The following code demonstrates how the \code{bard} method provided by \pkg{anomaly} can be used.
-In this example, the data produced by the \code{simulate} function is the same as that used in Section 4, with PASS. \begin{CodeChunk} \begin{CodeInput} R> library("anomaly") R> set.seed(0) R> sim.data <- simulate(500, 200, 2, c(100,200,300), 15, c(0.04,0.06,0.08)) R> bard.res <- bard(sim.data) \end{CodeInput} \end{CodeChunk} The priors (\code{p\_N},\code{k\_N},\code{p\_A} and \code{k\_A}) for the two length of stay distributions for normal and abnormal segments were chosen to be quite vague but with abnormal segments being much smaller than their normal counterparts.
+In this example the data, \code{sim.data}, is the same as that used in Section 4, with PASS. \begin{CodeChunk} \begin{CodeInput} R> library("anomaly") R> data("simulated") R> bard.res <- bard(sim.data) \end{CodeInput} \end{CodeChunk} The priors (\code{p\_N},\code{k\_N},\code{p\_A} and \code{k\_A}) for the two length of stay distributions for normal and abnormal segments were chosen to be quite vague but with abnormal segments being much smaller than their normal counterparts.
 The mean (standard deviation) for normal segments is 190 (62) whereas for abnormal segments it is 10 (4).
 With no particular knowledge of the process in question we took the probability that an abnormal segment (\code{pi\_N}) is followed by a normal segment as 90\%.
 This was relatively arbitrary and assigned a high prior probability to the classic epidemic changepoint model but still allows for two abnormal segments to follow each other (albeit in different variates).
 The proportion of variates assumed to be affected by an abnormal segment (\code{paffected})was taken to be 5\% of the total number of variates.
 This proportion is small enough to be able to locate rare anomalies.
 The prior for the mean $\mu \sim \mathcal{U}(\mathbf{lower}, \mathbf{upper})$ was taken to be in the range of 0.5 to 1.5.
 The lower limit of 0.5 gives the minimum change in mean we are interested in detecting.
 To calculate the marginal likelihood of abnormal segments numerical integration was used with a step size (\code{h}) set at 0.25.
+In the example, the default value for the threshold parameter $\alpha$ of $1 \times 10^{-4}$ has been used.